sake92/regenesca/README.md

 This means you can **add your own code into the generated one**, as long as it *does not clash* with it.
 The goal is to have a *minimally intrusive* code generator.

-It is best if you use it in combination with [Scalafmt](https://scalameta.org/scalafmt/), to minimize the git diff.

 ## How to use it?

 See the [example](/example) folder